ivmai/bdwgc/docs/finalization.md

 To understand the justification, observe that if `A`'s finalization procedure does not refer to `B`, we could fairly easily have avoided the dependency.
-We could have split `A` into `A1` and `A2` such that any references to `A` become references to `A1`, the later points to `A2` but not vice-versa, only fields needed for finalization are stored in `A2`, and the later is enabled for finalization. (`GC_register_disappearing_link` provides an alternative mechanism that does not require breaking up objects.)
+We could have split `A` into `A1` and `A2` such that any references to `A` become references to `A1`, the latter points to `A2` but not vice-versa, only fields needed for finalization are stored in `A2`, and the latter is enabled for finalization. (`GC_register_disappearing_link` provides an alternative mechanism that does not require breaking up objects.)